darkdiesel/wordpress-study/wp-content/plugins/wp-chatbot/readme.txt

 **How does the chat process work from a user perspective?**

 The widget is usually persistently positioned at the lower corner of a website.
 You can customize the greeting message.
 One popular greeting is “Hi!
 How can we help you?”
 If the user is logged in, they will click the button that reads “Continue as [Name].”
 Instantly, they receive a message with an invitation to continue the conversation.
-They can continue with the chat on the website, or they can use the Facebook Messenger app to continue.
+They can continue with the chat on the website, or in the case that they are a Facebook Messenger user, they can use the Facebook Messenger app to continue.

 **Who owns WP-Chatbot?**

-WP-Chatbot is owned by MobileMonkey, a Facebook Messenger marketing app and chatbot builder.
+WP-Chatbot is owned by MobileMonkey, a chat marketing app and chatbot builder that creates chatbots for Facebook Messenger, native web chat, SMS and more.
 LarryKim, the founder of MobileMonkey is a three-time winner of the most influential PPC marketer, a number one columnist on Search Engine Land and Search Engine Journal.
 He founded Wordstream, grew it to one of the world’s leading search marketing firms, and later sold it for $150m.
-Larry immediately founded MobileMonkey, recognizing Facebook Messenger marketing as one of the hottest marketing tactics available.
+Larry immediately founded MobileMonkey, recognizing chat marketing as one of the hottest marketing tactics available.

 **Do any famous people use or endorse WP-Chatbot?**

 Yes.
 Some of the world’s leading marketers and publications are active users of WP-Chatbot or its parent company, MobileMonkey.
 Here are some of them:

-- Neil Patel, a Forbes top 10 marketer, founder of Quicksprout and Neil Patel Digital
-- Mari Smith, Facebook designated “Small Business and Facebook Marketing Expert”
-- Olga Andrienko, Head of Global Marketing at SEMrush
-- Brian Dean, founder of Backlinko and globally recognized SEO and marketer
-- Cat Howell, CEO of Eight Loop Social and Creator of the Academy
-- Sean Ellis, founder of Growth Hackers
+– Neil Patel, a Forbes top 10 marketer, founder of Quicksprout and Neil Patel Digital – Mari Smith, Facebook designated “Small Business and Facebook Marketing Expert” – Olga Andrienko, Head of Global Marketing at SEMrush – Brian Dean, founder of Backlinko and globally recognized SEO and marketer – Cat Howell, CEO of Eight Loop Social and Creator of the Academy – Sean Ellis, founder of Growth Hackers
-- Andrea Vahl, Speaker, trainer and consultant, author of Facebook Ads Made Easy
-- Daniel Gilbert, CEO of Brainlabs
+– Andrea Vahl, Speaker, trainer and consultant, author of Facebook Ads Made Easy – Daniel Gilbert, CEO of Brainlabs– Dennis Yu, CTO of BlitzMetrics – Mandy Mcewen, CEO of Mod Girl Marketing
-- Kelly Noble Mirabella, Bot Marketing Trainer with Baby Got Bot and founder of Stellar Media Marketing
-- Dennis Yu, CTO of BlitzMetrics
-- Mandy Mcewen, CEO of Mod Girl Marketing
-- Andrew Warner, Founder of Bot Academy
-- Vasil Azarov, Founder of Growth Marketing Conference
+– Vasil Azarov, Founder of Growth Marketing Conference

 **What brands have featured WP-Chatbot or MobileMonkey?**

 Facebook has named MobileMonkey the fastest growing Messenger partner, due in part to the explosive growth of WP-Chatbot.
-Many brands and organizations are reviewing MobileMonkey, discussing the advantages of Messenger marketing tools like MobileMonkey, and providing Facebook Messenger Marketing strategies and tactics, fueled by MobileMonkey chatbots.
+Many brands and organizations are reviewing MobileMonkey, discussing the advantages of Messenger and chat marketing tools like MobileMonkey, and providing chat marketing strategies and tactics, fueled by MobileMonkey chatbots.
 Here are some of the publications that MobileMonkey has been seen on.

 - Forbes
 - Inc.